vmware-samples/vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-harbor-slack/README.md

 > **Note:** The following steps assume a working Knative environment using the `default` Rabbit `broker`.
 The Knative `service` and `trigger` will be installed in the `vmware-functions` Kubernetes namespace, assuming that the `broker` is also available there.
->
-> **Note:** Also, in order to receive incoming Harbor events and to ultimately invoke the Harbor-Slack-Function, it's necessary to have the [kn-go-harbor-webhook function example](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative/go/kn-go-harbor-webhook) running properly first.

 Update the `slack_secret.json` file with your Slack webhook configurations and then create the kubernetes secret which can then be accessed from within the function by using the environment variable named called `SLACK_SECRET`.